adrian-morelos/wiki_challenge/README.md

 ```
 Currently there are two `query Modes` implementations:
   1. *Render as snippets* basically render the entities using a custom theme:

     `$results[] = ['#theme' => 'wiki_challenge_search_result_item', '#entity' => $entity]`
     Implementation: `\Drupal\wiki_challenge\RenderMode\RenderAsSnippetsRenderMode`.
   2. *Render as view modes* basically render the entities using a custom *view mode* and *view builder* service from *entity type Manager*:

     `$results[] = $this->entityTypeManager->getViewBuilder($entity->getEntityTypeId())->view($entity, $view_mode);`
     Implementation: `\Drupal\wiki_challenge\RenderMode\RenderAsViewModesRenderMode`.

 #### 7) Search results should include the Title, a link to the article, and the extract for the article.
-Both `query Modes` implementations include Title, a link to the article, and the extract for the article.
-Example:
+Both `Query Modes` implementations includes Title, a link to the article, and the extract for the article.
+For instance:

 ![Search form field](screenshot/result-items.png)

 #### 8) Your module should include functional tests and relevant documentation.
-Module Coding standard checked with [Coder Sniffer](https://www.drupal.org/project/coder) Version 8.2.12
+Module Coding standard checked with [Coder Sniffer](https://www.drupal.org/project/coder) Version 8.2.12.

 *@todo* Unit testing of the module will be include in the next release.